Why Do You Suddenly Get Razor Burn While Traveling?

 • Physical fatigue

-In other words, your usual routine may not work the same way when your environment changes.
+Your usual routine may not work the same way when your environment changes.

 Understanding these factors is the key to preventing razor burn while traveling.